li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 ### 2.3 Interactions

+After inital backwards selection, we will explore the possible interactions between remaining variables- edyrs, usdurl, sex, and age- to determine if any are significant.

 | Res.Df |       RSS | Df | Sum of Sq | Pr(\>Chi) |
 | -----: | --------: | -: | --------: | --------: |
 |    508 | 134241644 | NA |        NA |        NA |